IntersectMBO/lsm-tree/doc/final-report/final-report.md

 point is a table with 100 million key–value pairs, with keys and values having the required sizes and keys being uniformly distributed.
 The benchmark reads this table from a snapshot and executes a sequence of batches of operations on it.
 Each batch consists of 256 lookups, 256 inserts and 256 deletes.
+The benchmark measures the time to execute the sequence of batches of operations (but not the time for opening the snapshot).
 To achieve reasonable running times, we use 10 k batches of operations for the serial mode and 100 k batches for the pipelined mode.

 ### Serial and pipelined execution